The Physical Education curriculum focuses on the physical, social and emotional needs of each student.

 PHYSICAL EDUCATION | (9-12) Required | Course Credits 1.0 | |

-The Physical Education curriculum consists of a variety of team, individual and life time activities.
-All students are required to take an active part in each class, meet the minimal skill requirements in each activity and pass a written test in each area.
+The Physical Education curriculum consists of a variety of team, individual, and lifetime activities.
+All students are required to take an active part in each class, meet the minimum skill requirements in each activity and pass a fitness test in each area.
 The course is designed to meet the physical, social and emotional needs of each student.
-The following activities/sports are taught: | |||
+The following activities are taught: | |||

 ||